estruyf/blog-content/content/posts/2020-12-16-doctor---the-static-site-generator-for-sharepoint.md

 The process is straightforward but so powerful.

-{{< blockquote type="Info" text="Right now, the tool does only create and update.
+{{< blockquote type="info" text="Right now, the tool does only create and update.
 It will not remove any content.
 I have already added this as an enhancement to the issue list: [Specify if you allow pages to be removed on publish #7](https://github.com/estruyf/doctor/issues/7)." >}}

 ## What makes it great to move your documentation with Doctor to SharePoint?